MarkJessop/intouch-wishlist/README.md

 ## Roadmap

 - User authentication to allow multiple users to login and add products.
 Can be done through passport
+- Searching Amazon products on the site.
+Using their API this wouldn't be hard to implament and would make for a better user experience then manually typing in an ASIN
 - Integrating application with Zinc.io to fully automate the purchasing process
 - Allows users the ability to manage their Wishlist better by updating price points and deleting items
 - Creating an order history so that User's can view what they have ordered in the past